jeff-d/quicklab/docs/monitoring.md

 - The AWS CloudTrail App is installed to the Sumo Logic Library (in your personal folder) at "QuickLab/AWS CloudTrail/"

 - The App's [User Monitoring](https://help.sumologic.com/docs/integrations/amazon-aws/cloudtrail/#aws-cloudtrail---user-monitoring) dashboard has three panels that track activity from AWS Admins.
-QuickLab automatically uploads a list of privileged AWS usernames to your Sumo Logic organization to demonstrate this functionality.
+When using a Sumo Llogic [Account Type](#account-types) compatible with Lookup Tables, QuickLab automatically uploads a list of privileged AWS usernames to your Sumo Logic organization to demonstrate this functionality.
 To enable these panels on the User Monitoring dashboard, manually execute the search `QuickLab\update-aws-admins-list` to populate the list.

 Cost Explorer